 In order to keep the model as generic as possible, many parameters and initial values are stored in case-dependent external files.
+Two parameter files for epidemiological model and activity types links to building types are stored in a general purpose parameter folder.
+In order to use them in a custom version of COMOKIT, users should either redefine them or give the path to this folder relative to the new project (for example, see Template Projects in COMOKIT).
 The initialization of a simulation combines reading files and assigning values to the main parameters, with synthetic population characteristics (location, social network, agenda) generators as follows:

-- 1. Initialization of the epidemiological parameters from the associated csv file. - 2.
-Creation of the Boundary and Building agents from corresponding shapefiles, the buildings initialize their type attribute from the type attributes of the shapefile attribute table.
+- 1. Initialization of the epidemiological parameters from the associated csv file. - Creation of the Boundary and Building agents from corresponding shapefiles, the buildings initialize their type attribute from the type attributes of the shapefile attribute table.
 Finally the outside building is created. - 3.
-Creation of 1 Activity agent for each built-in activity (visiting\neighbour, visiting\friend ....) and one for each of the meta-type of buildings (a meta-type gathers a set of types
+Creation of 1 Activity agent for each built-in activity (visiting\neighbour, visiting\friend ....) and one for each of the meta-type of buildings (a meta-type gathers a set of types with a

-- with a close purpose, e.g. shopping can be done in shops, markets, supermarkets and store Building). - 4.
+- close purpose, e.g. shopping can be done in shops, markets, supermarkets and store Building). - 4.
 Creation,initialization and localisation of the Individuals synthetic population.
 Each house contains one or several household of individuals characterized by their age, sex, employment status (unemployed or not), social networks and home building.
 Two ways of initializing the population are provided: (i) import of a population csv file containing the individuals' description (age, sex, employement status and household id), that should be located in the houses (according to the number of flats in the buildings); (ii) generation of a standard population diretly from the GAML code: each flat is populated with a household (defined through the population csv file see input data).
 Each individual gets a home and a school or a working place building (depending on its age and employment status).
 Lastly, each individual agent is bound to a set of friends and colleagues (or classmates). - 5.
 Generation of the agenda.
 Each Individual agent has an agenda at the scale of the week composed by 7 daily agendas (that associate to some hours an activity).
 The agenda depends on the age: students and workers have an agenda with several working days and leisure days (i.e. a day with only activities that are not working, learning or staying home); retired individuals have an agenda full of leisure days.
 Individuals that are too young have an empty agenda. - 6.
 Initialize epidemic: a given number of Individual agents become infected: they start by being in the exposed state and their disease-related attributes are initialized (incubation and infectious times and its serial interval). - 7.
 Creation of the Authority agent with its Policy.